Cit Bank vs. Varo Money

 Strengths

-• Varo Bank provides a High-Yield Savings Account with an APY of 5.00%.
+• Varo Bank provides a high APY of 5.00% on its High-Yield Savings Account.

-• Varo Bank is BBB Accredited, enhancing customer trust.
+• Varo Bank is BBB Accredited, enhancing its credibility.

 Potential Drawbacks